Energy efficiency – buildings

 Answer to question 5:

-The 2011 NECB applies to all buildings in Part 3 of the National Building Code of Canada 2010 (NBC).
+The NECB applies to all buildings in Part 3 of the National Building Code of Canada (NBC).
 There will no longer be a National Energy Code for Houses.
-Instead, energy efficiency requirements for small buildings and houses have been incorporated into a new section of Part 9 of the 2010 NBC and were published as interim change to that Code in December 2012.
+Instead, energy efficiency requirements for housing and small buildings are incorporated into Section 9.36 of the NBC.

 Report a problem or mistake on this page